joshuakery/my-portfolio-site/src/posts/waterline_design.md

 #BACKGROUND

+##Flooding and Pollution in Pittsburgh

-##Pittsburgh's civil servants, local leaders, and artists have for a long time tackled flooding and pollution in the city's water system.
+Pittsburgh's civil servants, local leaders, and artists have for a long time tackled flooding and pollution in the city's water system.

 <img src="../post_images/waterline/watermark_girl_on_bike.jpeg">